linuxkit/linuxkit/docs/packages.md

 All official LinuxKit packages are:
 - Enabled with multi-arch manifests to work on multiple architectures.
-- Derived from well-known (and signed) sources for repeatable builds.
+- Derived from well-known sources for repeatable builds.
 - Built with multi-stage builds to minimise their size.